 Our See Saw Circus program allows us to offer places in our Vulcana Kids classes at no cost, to children referred to us by agencies working with them, schools or their families.

 We at Vulcana recognise that there are lots of children who, due to their circumstances, have had a lack of safe spaces to play, learn, and take risk on their own terms.
 We aim to use circus as a medium to build confidence, self awareness and trust as well as promote healthy activity and self care amongst all children in our classes.

-To make a donation or find out more about See Saw Circus, including sponsoring the program and enquiring about a place in the program contact:
+To make a donation or find out more about See Saw Circus or the Vulnerable Women Supported Places program, including sponsoring the program and enquiring about a place in the program contact:

 07 3358 1888